-Aspect 1 (only SW change): In VTM-8.0, primary transform (DCT-II) coefficients of the chroma blocks in shared tree are zeroed-out even though LFNST is not applied to the chroma blocks.
-It is proposed not to zero-out the coefficients of the chroma blocks in shared tree.
+Aspect 1: Currently, primary transform (DCT-II) coefficients of the chroma blocks in shared tree are zeroed-out even though LFNST is not applied to the chroma blocks.
+It is proposed not to zero-out the coefficients of the chroma blocks and remove the LFNST zero-out constraint on the chroma blocks in shared tree.